CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

 Note: Update Cocoapods to latest version in your mac `sudo gem install cocoapods`
 ```

+### Swift Package Manager

+1. Xcode 12+
+2. iOS 11.0 or later

 ## Integration

-Follow these steps to integrate the CAMobileAppAnalytics SDK in your Xcode project using CocoaPods
+Follow these steps to integrate the CAMobileAppAnalytics SDK in your Xcode project using Cocoapods or Swift Package Manager

+### Cocoapods

 1. Specify `pod CAMobileAppAnalytics` on a single line inside your target block in a **Podfile** to use CAMobileAppAnalytics static library

 ```